Internships in Shanghai

 Step 1: Complete KU application by February 15th.
 Below is a list of the required documents and questionnaires.

 g.
 Student Conduct Verification

 i.
 Passport Information Required Reading

-Step 2: Complete ISA’s KU Shanghai Internship application by January 13th.
-See the ISA Application Instructions in the Required Readings section of your Jayhawks Abroad account for details.
+Step 2: Complete CIEE's Shanghai Summer Global Internship application by Feb.
+15th.
+See the CIEE Application Instructions in the Required Readings section of your Jayhawks Abroad account for details.